Nas: 2013–2019: Nasir and The Lost Tapes 2

-2020–present: King's Disease series and Magic
+2020–present: Collaborations with Hit-Boy and DJ Premier

 In August 2020, Nas announced that he would be releasing his 13th album.
 On August 13, he revealed the album's title, King's Disease.
 The album, executive-produced by Hit-Boy, was preceded by the lead single, "Ultra Black", a song detailing perseverance and pride "despite the system".
-The album won the Grammy Award for Best Rap Album at the 63rd Annual Grammy Awards, becoming Nas' first Grammy.
+The album won the Grammy Award for Best Rap Album at the 63rd Annual Grammy Awards, becoming Nas's first Grammy.
 The sequel album, King's Disease II, was released on August 6, 2021, and included the song "Nobody" featuring Lauryn Hill.
-King's Disease II debuted at number-three on the US Billboard 200, becoming Nas's highest-charting album since 2012.
+King's Disease II debuted at number-three on the U.S. Billboard 200, becoming Nas's highest-charting album since 2012.
 On December 24, Nas released the album Magic.
-It is his third album executively produced by Hit-Boy, and includes guest appearances from ASAP Rocky and DJ Premier.
+It is his third album executive produced by Hit-Boy, and includes guest appearances from ASAP Rocky and DJ Premier.

+Nas's third installment in the King's Disease series, King's Disease III, was released the following year.
+Like its two predecessors, King's Disease III was mainly produced by Hit-Boy; however, it was notably Nas's first studio album to forgo any guest appearances from outside artists.
+Upon release, King's Disease III would become one of the most critically acclaimed albums of Nas's career, becoming his highest-scoring new studio album on review aggregator Metacritic and receiving critical praise for the cohesion of Hit-Boy's production with Nas's storytelling and lyricism.
+Praising King's Disease III, British music publication NME stated that Nas, "three decades in, [is] still a force to be reckoned with", while Marcus Shorter of Consequence would write that the album was Nas's and Hit-Boy's "most focused and confident collaboration" and that Nas was "at peace with his legacy, life, and the fact that old age is inevitable".

+On September 12, 2023, Nas announced the 3rd installment to the Magic album series, Magic 3, which would be released two days later, on his 50th birthday, and stated it would be his sixth and final collaboration between with Hit-Boy on an album.

+On April 19, 2024, it was announced for the 30th anniversary of Illmatic, that Nas and DJ Premier would be releasing their collaboration album in late 2024.
+The same year, he executive produced the 2024 concept album Warriors by Lin-Manuel Miranda and Eisa Davis.

+In April 2025, Nas visited India again to perform at the Mass Appeal Presents: The World Reunion—A Charity Concert, hosted by Mass Appeal India, at The Nesco Center, in Mumbai.
+He was accompanied by various Indian-origin rappers, such as, Divine, Raftaar, Ikka, KR$NA, King, and Steel Banglez.